apostrophecms/docs/docs/guide/introduction.md

 }
 ```

-The final step to this minimalist module example is to tell Apostrophe that it should be turned on, or instantiated.
+The final step to use this blog post module is to tell Apostrophe that it should be turned on, or instantiated.
 That is done in the main application file, `app.js` in its `modules` object.

 ```js
 // app.js